How do I create a long-term care plan for my loved one who is living with a serious mental illness?

 Supported Employment

-Additionally, Assertive Community Treatment (ACT) programs (as well as IPS programs) include supported employment as part of their array of services.
+Assertive Community Treatment (ACT) programs (as well as IPS programs) include supported employment as part of their array of services.
 ACT, an evidence-based program designed for people living with serious mental illness, uses a multidisciplinary team approach, offering comprehensive mental health services.
-In addition to supported employment, the array of ACT services includes mobile crisis intervention, illness management and recovery skills, individualized supportive therapy, substance abuse management, medication management, assistance with daily living skills, connections to community services, supported housing and transportation.
+In addition to supported employment, the array of ACT services includes mobile crisis intervention, illness management and recovery skills, individualized supportive therapy, substance use management, medication management, assistance with daily living skills, connections to community services, supported housing and transportation.

 ACT teams have small caseloads with services available 24/7 in locations such as home, work or in the community.
 ACT incorporates employment services directly into the treatment team and planning rather than referring individuals to outside organizations.
 ACT teams typically have vocational specialists who develop contacts with employers and search for potential employment opportunities.
 Regardless of whether the ACT team has an employment specialist, all members of the clinical team are expected to support individuals in reaching their employment goals.
 ACT employment services focus on individual strengths and interests with no time limit on services.